Understanding your robbery charge and penalties

 At The Curtis Firm, we know all these tactics and more.
 Having spent over a decade as a former prosecutor, we understand all the tactics of prosecution counsel, and this knowledge constitutes a powerful asset when defending you.

-If you have been the subject of a robbery allegation or charge, get in touch with us today.
-Call us on 253-327-1063 to book a free consultation or visit our office at 596 Industry Dr Suite 231, Tukwila, WA 98188.
+If you have been the subject of a robbery allegation or charge, get in touch with us today at 253-327-1063 to book a free consultation.